 Import tariffs are taxes imposed on imports.

 Imports are a source of supply in an economy.
 In an open economy, there are two sources of goods and services, namely domestic and import, to meet domestic needs.
-If domestic production does not fit domestic demand, the shortage is met by imports.
+If domestic production does not meet domestic demand, imports meet the shortage.

 When the government imposes import tariffs, import product prices go up.
 As prices become more expensive, domestic consumers reduce import demand.

 For exporters, tariffs are detrimental because their goods are less competitive.
-Conversely, for domestic producers, it is an opportunity to increase production and become more competitive.
-That way, they have better competitiveness in meeting domestic needs.
+Conversely, for domestic producers, tariffs are an opportunity to increase production and become more competitive.
+That way, they are more competitive in meeting domestic needs.

 Nontariff barriers

-Nontariff barriers involve rules and regulations that make trading more difficult.
-For example, quotas, licensing, packaging, and labeling requirements; sanitary restrictions; and standard domestic inspection.
+Nontariff barriers involve rules and regulations that make trading more difficult, such as quotas, licensing, packaging, and labeling requirements, sanitary restrictions, and standard domestic inspection.

 Quota